 U.S. GAAP requires that all business combinations not involving entities or businesses under common control be accounted for under the acquisition method.
 The Group applies ASC 805, "Business combinations", the cost of an acquisition is measured as the aggregate of the fair values at the date of exchange of the assets given, liabilities incurred, and equity instruments issued.
 The costs directly attributable to the acquisition are expensed as incurred.
 Identifiable assets, liabilities and contingent liabilities acquired or assumed are measured separately at their fair value as of the acquisition date, irrespective of the extent of any non-controlling interests.
-The excess of the (i) the total of cost of acquisition, fair value of the non-controlling interests and acquisition date fair value of any previously held equity interest in the acquire over (ii) the fair value of the identifiable net assets of the acquire is recorded as goodwill.
-If the cost of acquisition is less than the fair value of the number of the subsidiary acquired, the difference is recognized directly in the cost of acquisition is less than the fair value of the number of income and comprehensive income.
+The excess of the (i) the total of cost of acquisition, fair value of the non-controlling interests and acquisition date fair value of any previously held equity interest in the acquiree over (ii) the fair value of the identifiable net assets of the acquire is recorded as goodwill.
+If the cost of acquisition is less than the fair value of the net assets of the subsidiary acquired, the difference is recognized directly in the cost of income and comprehensive income.